manojkumar211/Capstone-Classification/README.md

 75%       80.000000
 max      122.000000
 Name: BloodPressure, dtype: float64

+- In BloodPressure column, we find the minimum value is 0 which mean that the person need medical emergency treatment and minimun BloodPressure level will be 80 as per medical rule.
+So, we are going to replace the 0 values with measure of central tendency methods like mean or median.
+Since the BloodPressure column has outlies need to use median method only to replace the 0.

 - It has no Null values.
 - It has skewness with -1.843. so, we need to apply feature transformation techniques to make it as a symmetrical distribution.